Segmentation of Anatomical Layers and Artifacts in Intravascular Polarization Sensitive Optical Coherence Tomography Using Attending Physician and Boundary Cardinality Losses: Methods

 \subsection{CNN Architecture}

-The proposed network architecture scheme is based on the U-Net \cite{ronneberger2015u} and deep residual learning \cite{he2016deep} models (Fig.~\ref{fig:architecture_small}).
+The proposed network architecture scheme is based on the U-Net \cite{ronneberger2015u} and deep residual learning \cite{he2016deep} models (Fig.~\ref{fig:architecture}).
 The auxiliary critique model was trained independently to distinguish low- and high-quality labels.
-Subsequently, the main model combines the trained critique model and other loss terms to segment three anatomical layers and two shadows.
+Subsequently, the main model was trained by combining the trained critique model and other loss terms to segment three anatomical layers and two shadows artifacts (Table~\ref{tab:class_label_def}).
 The optimized architecture contains multi-scale encoder and decoder sections with skip connections at each scale.
+The input consists of the three-channel images of conventional intensity, birefringence, and depolarization, in polar coordinates, down sampled to 512 by 512 pixels.
+The output consists of the six concatenated classes of the same pixel dimension.
 The convolutional complex contains three convolutional layers with a $3 \times 3$ pixel kernel size and a leaky version of the rectified linear unit (L-ReLU) activation function, which has a negative slope coefficient of 0.3.
 These three convolutional layers compute the residual values by using an internal skip connection.
 The max-pooling layers with a $2 \times 2$ pixel kernel size are applied after convolutional complexes in the encoding section for down-scaling while the counterpart deconvolutional layers are applied for bi-linear up-scaling within the decoding section.
 The encoding output and decoding input are connected through two convolutional complexes that operate at the latent representation level.
 The layers within each of the three scales and the latent representation layers have 8, 8, 16, and 16 features, respectively.

 The critique model architecture accepts the concatenation of image channels and output label channels as the input and applies three convolutional complexes with 32, 64, and 128 features, respectively.
 Each complex consists of two convolutional layers with a $3 \times 3$ pixel kernel size and the ReLU activation function followed by a max-pooling with a $2 \times 2$ pixel kernel size.
-The last complex's output is flattened and fed into a three-layer dense neural network with 1024, 256, and 128 hidden nodes and ReLU activation function.
+The last complex's output is flattened and processed by a three-layer dense neural network with 1024, 256, and 128 hidden nodes and ReLU activation function, respectively.
 The final output has one feature and uses the hyperbolic tangent activation function (Fig.~\ref{fig:architecture}).